Hatch New Mexico Chile FAQ

 Who is the original chile roaster in Albuquerque

 Farmers Chile Market, or Farmers Market as it was called back then, started roasting in 1977, long before any other stores did.
+We’ve been open and selling chile since 1962 when my great grandfather opened the store Farmers Market.

 Where are you located?

-We are located at 2010 Eubank NE Albuquerque, New Mexico 87122.
+We are located at 2010 Eubank NE Albuquerque, New Mexico 87112.

 How can I contact you?